h7shin/dropship/README.md

 Commands (Help):

-		remoteconfig...configure remote server address
-		ssshuw.........ssh (remote shell) to remote server
+HELP

+		setprivate.....configure path to private key
-		sshuw..........ssh to remote server running xdropship 5.0+ under home assumes that dropship file exists in the remote server home directory detail.........shows which are files and which are directories d..............cd to a previously visited directory
-		do.............allow typing a UNIX command and run it (some commands are not supported) f..............go to or cd to the first directory aa.............go to or cd to home directory
+		sshgo..........ssh to remote server running xdropship 5.0+ under home assumes that dropship file exists in the remote server home directory detail.........shows which are files and which are directories d..............undo 'z' command once, cd to immediately visited subdirectory by one level do.............allow typing a UNIX command and run it limitation f..............go to or cd to the first directory aa.............go to or cd to home directory
 		<enter>........list files and directories